-- Owners Corporation (Formerly Body Corporate); - Private; - Department of Transport (previously VicRoads); - VicTrack; and - Roads belonging to adjacent Councils, unless a Memorandum of Understanding has been agreed between Council and the Municipality responsible for the road.
+- owners corporation (formerly body corporate); - private; - Department of Transport (previously VicRoads); - VicTrack; and - roads belonging to adjacent Councils, unless a Memorandum of Understanding has been agreed between Council and the municipality responsible for the road.

-2.3.1 Arterial Roads
+2.3.1 Arterial roads

 The Department of Transport (previously VicRoads) is the coordinating road authority for all arterial roads in the municipality.
-The Code of Practice for Operational Responsibility of roads defines the demarcation of responsibility for arterial Road Reserves as described below:
+The Code of Practice for Operational Responsibility of roads defines the demarcation of responsibility for arterial road reserves as described below:

-Figure 2: Demarcation for Arterial Roads
+Figure 2: Demarcation for arterial roads

-- Service roads from the back of kerb to the property line; - Pathways on arterial Road Reserves, from the back of kerb to the property line; - Public transport assets are managed in accordance with the code of practice; and - Stormwater drainage in accordance with the network owner.
+- service roads from the back of kerb to the property line; - pathways on arterial Road Reserves, from the back of kerb to the property line; - stormwater drainage in accordance with the network owner.

-2.3.2 Boundary Roads and Agreements
+2.3.2 Boundary roads and agreements

 Boundary roads maintained by Council on behalf of adjoining municipalities are maintained to the standards set out in this Plan.
-Roads covered by "Agreements and Memoranda of Understanding" are:
+Roads covered by Agreements and Memoranda of Understanding are:

-Boundary Roads Adjoining Council
+Boundary roads Adjoining Council

 Hotham Street Port Phillip City

 Inkerman Road Port Phillip City

 Orrong Road Port Phillip City

 Poath Road Monash City

 Thomas Street Bayside City

-Table 1: Boundary Roads by Municipality
+Table 1: Boundary roads by municipality

-Council is able to enter into agreements with other road authorities and utilities where the other parties have an interest in, or have assets that are located in, a road for which Council is responsible.
-"Agreements" made between Council and any other party can be found in Council's Register of Agreements.
+Council is able to enter into agreements with other road authorities and utilities where the other parties have an interest in or have assets that are located in a road for which Council is responsible.
+Agreements made between Council and any other party can be found in Council's Register of Agreements.